Gelfand-Tsetlin modules: canonicity and calculations: Acknowledgements

 \section{Acknowledgements}

 Many thanks to Jon Brundan for generously sharing computer code that our program was based on, and to Pablo Zadunaisky, Elizaveta Vishnyakova, Walter Mazorchuk and Jonas Hartwig for helpful discussions about their work.
-T. S. was supported by NSERC and the University of Waterloo through an Undergraduate Student Research Award.
-B. W. is supported by an NSERC Discovery Grant.
-This research was supported in part by Perimeter Institute for Theoretical Physics.
-Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.